tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.distributions.md

 Often, a numerical approximation can be used for `log_cdf(x)` that yields a more accurate answer than simply taking the logarithm of the `cdf` when `x << -1`.

+Additional documentation from `Poisson`:

+Note that the input value must be a non-negative floating point tensor with dtype `dtype` and whose shape can be broadcast with `self.rate`. `x` is only legal if it is non-negative and its components are equal to integer values.

 ##### Args: